Carmel (biblical settlement): Roman and Byzantine period

 Mentioned in Eusebius' Onomasticon as a village "10 milestones east [sic] of Hebron," the village housed a Roman garrison after the Bar Kochba revolt.
 The Jewish settlement is thought to have prospered until the Persian army of Chosroes forced the Roman garrison of Heraclius' army to leave Palestine.
 With a lack of market for their wine, the Jewish settlement declined, with the synagogue finally being abandoned in the 9th century.

-In the Byzantine era, around the 6th or 7th century CE, a church was built here, on the western side of the remains.
+In the Byzantine Empire era, around the 6th or 7th century CE, a church was built here, on the western side of the remains.
 Outlines of a further two churches were uncovered to the immediate north and south.

 The abandoned synagogue, which still stands in the Palestinian town now known as al-Karmil, is one of the best preserved ancient synagogues in the West Bank.